-Two-thirds of vehicle accidents are a result of driver error, whether caused by inattentiveness, distractions, fatigue or lack of appropriate defensive driving.
+The majority of vehicle accidents are a result of driver error, whether caused by inattentiveness, distractions, fatigue or lack of appropriate defensive driving.
 While driving a vehicle for business purposes, it is the employee's responsibility to remain attentive and drive defensively in an effort to continuously evaluate, recognize and avoid accident producing situations and physical conditions.

-Driver fatigue has been identified as a leading contributor to roadway crashes among workers as well as the general population.
+Driver fatigue has been identified as a leading contributor to roadway crashes.
 Fatigue affects driving performance by impairing information processing, attention and reaction times.
 Fatigue may cause a driver to fall asleep.
-Time of day, duration of wakefulness, in adequate sleep, sleep disorders and prolonged work hours have all been identified as major causes of fatigue.
+Time of day, duration of wakefulness, inadequate sleep, sleep disorders and prolonged work hours have all been identified as major causes of fatigue.

-- Eligible drivers are responsible for driving their vehicle in a safe and prudent manner. - Employees must know and abide by all driving laws in areas where they operate a Company vehicle. - Employees must maintain a valid driver's license for the state in which they are living. - Notification to the Risk Management Department is mandatory if an employee's driver's license is revoked, suspended or restricted.
+- Employees are responsible for driving their vehicle in a safe and prudent manner. - Employees must know and abide by all applicable driving laws while operating a company vehicle or personal vehicle on company business. - Employees must maintain a valid driver's license issued by the state in which they are living. - Notification of the Risk Management Department is mandatory if an employee's driver's license is revoked, suspended or restricted.
 It is the employee's responsibility to promptly report a revoked, suspended or restricted driver's license.
-Failure to do so may result in disciplinary action.
+Failure to do so may result in disciplinary action up to and including termination of employment.

-Safe Driving PerformanceExpectations
+Safe Driving Performance Expectations